f1Analytics/f1Analytics.github.io/_posts/2023-03-16-2023-1-bahrein-race-analysis-and-additional-consideration.md

 ---

 # Lap times chart
-This plot gives a great immediate insight about the actual race pace and the different tyre degradation that drivers and teams suffered.
-This plot should be coupled with the plot that we produced for the FP1 and FP2 where was obvious that the RedBulls and the Aston Martin had an astonishing race pace.
+This plot gives a great immediate insight into the actual race pace and the different tire degradation that drivers and teams suffered.
+This plot should be coupled with the plot that we produced for the FP1 and FP2 where was obvious that the Red Bulls and the Aston Martin had an astonishing race pace.

 ![Laps Evolution | Bahrein 2023](/assets/img/laps_time_Bahrein_2023.png)
 _Race pace of Leclerc, Perez, Hamilton and Alonso._